No. 4 Spartans will face No. 5 Stanford in the 2014 Rose Bowl Game on Jan. 1, 2014 in Pasadena, Calif.

 Connor Cook threw three touchdown passes and Nick Hill ran for two scores Saturday, but No. 8 Michigan State still needed a late interception return for a touchdown to hold on 45-31 at Purdue

-Terrence Samuel, a 16-year coaching veteran who played his collegiate football at Purdue, just completed his third season as wide receivers coach at Michigan State.
+Terrence Samuel, a 16-year coaching veteran who played his collegiate football at Purdue, is in his fourth season as wide receivers coach at Michigan State.

 Perhaps no position group on the team made as much improvement as the wide receiver corps during MSU's Big Ten Championship season in 2013.
 A year after having to break in as many as four starters, the unit solidified itself as one of the best in the Big Ten.
 The Spartans were of only two teams in the conference, along with Illinois, to have seven players with at least 17 receptions.
 In addition, nine different Spartans caught touchdowns in 2013, led by fifth-year senior Bennie Fowler, who hauled in six.

 Fowler, whose strong senior campaign earned him a spot in the Senior Bowl, led the Spartans with a career-high 622 receiving yards on 36 catches, while junior Tony Lippett (44 catches for 613 yards) and sophomore Macgarrett Kings Jr. (43 for 513 yards) both recorded career highs in receptions and receiving yards.
 Lippett was named to the ESPN.com Big Ten All-Bowl Team after collecting a career-high 94 receiving yards in the Rose Bowl Game victory over No. 5 Stanford, including the game-winning 22-yard touchdown in the fourth quarter.